-The stages of carving and making a leather coin purse.
+The stages of hand carving and creating a leather coin purse.

 Leathercrafting is a wonderful activity as it allows you to be really creative and results in a very useful and functional item which will last for years.
-This article explains the stages in making a small carved leather gusset coin purse:
+This Tina's Leather Crafts article explains the stages in creating the small hand carved leather coin purse:

 The Preparation Stage